SkorpioX22/thestluser-archive/README.md

 By viewing, downloading, using, or referencing any project file or 3D model in this repository, you agree that all content is for personal and non-commercial use only.
 You may not directly copy, replicate, redistribute, or commercially exploit any design in any form.
 Inspiration may be taken, but producing substantially similar works or re-uploading these files is strictly prohibited.
 Any violations of these terms will be investigated and handled accordingly.

+If you suspect any of my project files/designs are being redistributed without my permission, please do create an issue.

 # thestluser-archive
 A collection of my 3D projects made in FreeCAD 0.21 (previously) and 1.0+ (currently)